|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Enjoy the fresh taste of summer with a refreshing strawberry mojito.
 The recipe includes the standard mojito ingredients—rum, mint, lime, sugar, and club soda—and adds sweet strawberries to the mix.
-It's easy and fun to mix up.
+It's easy and fun to mix up, and especially delicious during berry season.

 For one strawberry mojito, you'll need about five strawberries and one lime.
-You can use 1/2 cup of sliced frozen strawberries but will want to let them thaw so they're easy to muddle.
-There will also be extra lime slices.
-Use them to squeeze some extra juice into the drink or simply add them as a garnish.
+You can use a half cup of sliced frozen strawberries but will want to let them thaw so they're easy to muddle.
+Muddling is a way to mash together and mix cocktail ingredients—in this drink, it helps release the flavors from the mint, the juice from the strawberries and lime, and helps dissolve the sugar.

 Gather the ingredients.

-Cut the lime in half, then cut each half into three or four wedges.
-Remove the stems and slice the strawberries.
-Pull six to eight leaves from a sprig of mint, leaving the top intact for a garnish.
+Cut the lime in half, then cut each half into 3 or 4 wedges.
+Remove the stems and slice 4 strawberries.
+Pull 6 to 8 leaves from a sprig of mint, leaving the top intact for a garnish.

 In a tall glass, add 3 to 4 lime wedges, the sliced strawberries, and individual mint leaves.
 Top with the sugar.